tableau/server-client-python/docs/api-ref.md

 Adds the user to the site.

 To add a new user to the site you need to first create a new `user_item` (from `UserItem` class).
 When you create a new user, you specify the name of the user and their site role.
-For Tableau Online, you also specify the `auth_setting` attribute in your request.
-When you add user to Tableau Online, the name of the user must be the email address that is used to sign in to Tableau Online.
-After you add a user, Tableau Online sends the user an email invitation.
+For Tableau Cloud, you also specify the `auth_setting` attribute in your request.
+When you add user to Tableau Cloud, the name of the user must be the email address that is used to sign in to Tableau Cloud.
+After you add a user, Tableau Cloud sends the user an email invitation.
 The user can click the link in the invitation to sign in and update their full name and password.

 REST API: [Add User to Site](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#add_user_to_site)